Stateless actor-critic for instance segmentation with high-level priors: Appendix

 \subsection{Self-supervised pretraining}

 For self-supervised pre-training, we use a method based on the contrastive loss formulation of \cite{brab2017semantic}.
-Consider a graph $G = (V, E)$, where the nodes in $V = \{1, 2, ..., n\}$ correspond to the individual superpixels and the edges in $E = \{(i, j) | i\neq j \textrm{and} i, j \in V \}$ connect nodes with adjacent superpixels.
-In addition, consider edge weights $W \in \mathbb{R}^{|E|}$ associated with every edge.
+Consider a graph $G = (V, E)$, where the nodes in $V = \{1, 2, ..., n\}$ correspond to the individual superpixels and the edges in $E = \{(i, j) | i\neq j \, \textrm{and} \, i, j \in V \}$ connect nodes with adjacent superpixels.
+In addition, consider edge weights $W \in \mathbb{R}^{|E|}$ associated with each edge.
 Here, we infer the weights from pixel-wise boundary probability predictions and normalize the weights such that $\sum_{w \in W} w = 1$ holds.
-We train a 2D U-Net to predict embeddings for each node in $V$ by pulling together pixel embeddings that belong to the same superpixel and pushing apart pixel embeddings for \emph{adjacent} superpixels.
+We train a 2D UNet to predict embeddings for each node in $V$ by pulling together pixel embeddings that belong to the same superpixel and pushing apart pixel embeddings for \emph{adjacent} superpixels.
 The intensity of the push force is scaled by the weight of the respective edge.
 With pixel embeddings $x_n$ and node embeddings $f_i = \frac{1}{m_i} \sum_{k \in s_i} x_k$, where $m_i$ is the mass of the superpixel for node $i$ and $s_i$ is the set of indices for all pixels of the corresponding superpixel, and in accordance with \cite{brab2017semantic} we formulate the loss as

 Here $\left[ \cdot \right]_+$ refers to selecting the max value from the argument and $0$.
 The forces are hinged by the distance limits $\delta_{var}$ and $\delta_{dist}$. $\text{\emph{d}}( \cdot )$ refers to the distance function in the embedding space.
-Since the feature extractor is trained self-supervised, we give it a smooth edge map of the superpixels as well as the raw data as an input, see Figure \ref{fig_fe_sketch}.\\ The training of the feature extractor happens prior to training the agent, see also Section \ref{method_two}.
+Since the feature extractor is trained self-supervised, we give it a smooth edge map of the superpixels as well as the raw data as an input, see Fig.~\ref{fig_fe_sketch}.\\ The training of the feature extractor happens prior to training the agent for \textit{Method 2}.